 ENAMELING: handmade decoration process with coloured enamels, on already treated chains with anodizing or galvanizing

-Yes, with protection A (antioxide).
+Yes, with protection A (antioxidant).
 It is a special protective paint that extends the duration of anodizing and galvanizing on chains.
 It has a thickness that may range from about 8 microns to 15 microns and the variability depends on the operator's manual ability.
 Nickel free

 It depends on many personal and environmental variables.
 It is recommended not to expose chains to: humidity, atmospheric phenomena, crashes, rubbings, scratches and abrasions.
 Metal surfaces in contact with epidermis (due to the acidity of skin, sweat, perfumes, etc.) and / or assembled with other acid or alkaline surfaces (e.g. treated and tanned leathers, plastics, synthetic fabrics, adhesives, etc ...), may cause chemical reactions that might damage finishing.

 Usually, chains can be cleaned with a soft cloth, moistened with water.
-Chains will return to shine as new, removing any surface matt patina or fingerprints.
+Chains will return to shine like new, removing any surface matt patina or fingerprints.
 Other damage due to degeneration cannot be recovered.

 If leather tanning is a guaranteed quality and is not recently treated, there is no problem.
 Otherwise and only under certain conditions, a chemical process might occur due to the acids of leather tanning.
 They could react and damage the colouring or galvanic surface treatments, especially if packed in non-breathable material.